 The most famous Bulgarian Beaches are crowded in this season, but it’s still manageable and easy to find nice spots.
 Moreover, you can do some people-watching.

 Don’t forget that Bulgaria has much more than BeachesCheck the best things to do in Bulgaria!

 Final remarks on a Bulgarian Beach vacation

-The beaches in Bulgaria are great, but in summer the vibe around the beaches is even better, with so many things to do and see.
-It’s pleasant to just have a drink by the beach relax and do some people watching…
+The beaches in Bulgaria are great, but in summer, the vibe around the beaches is even better, with so many things to do and see.
+It’s pleasant just to have a drink by the beach, relax and do some people watching…

-Which leads us to another thing we can’t really miss in Bulgaria: the Bulgarians are probably some of the most beautiful people in the world, which is always easy on the eyes.
+This leads us to another thing we can’t really miss in Bulgaria: the Bulgarians are probably some of the most beautiful people in the world, which is always easy on the eyes.

 Finally, and if all of this wasn’t enough, Bulgaria is one of the cheapest countries in Europe.
 Yes, going to Bulgaria means going to some of the best European beaches at excellent prices!
 What are you waiting for?
 Book your next trip to Bulgaria 🙂

 Do you want a beach vacation but aren’t convinced about Bulgaria?
 We suggest: